Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Method

 \section{Method}

 Detectors of heavy-ion experiments typically measure multiplicities of charged particles or energies deposited by these particles.
 We assume that there are $p$ such observables in every event, which we denote by $(N_1,N_2,\cdots,N_p)$.
 Experimentally, one typically measures the probability distribution of $(N_1,N_2,\cdots,N_p)$ in minimum-bias nucleus-nucleus collisions.
-Our goal is to reconstruct as much as we can of the probability distribution of $(N_1,N_2,\cdots,N_p)$ at {\it fixed\/} impact parameter, without relying on any specific model of the collision dynamics.
-The single-variable case, $p=1$, has been studied in~\cite{Das:2017ned}.
+Our goal is to reconstruct as much as we can of the probability distribution of $(N_1,N_2,\cdots,N_p)$ at {\it fixed\/} impact parameter, without relying on any specific model of the collision dynamics.\footnote{Note that a quantity such as the number of participant nucleons $N_{\rm part}$~\cite{Miller:2007ri} or quarks~\cite{dEnterria:2020dwq} may be a better predictor of multiplicities than the impact parameter itself.
+Our analysis can be rephrased by replacing $b$ with a different variable such as $N_{\rm part}$.
+The price to pay is that the probability distribution of $N_{\rm part}$ is less simple than that of $b$, and depends on the details of the Glauber modeling.} The single-variable case, $p=1$, has been studied in~\cite{Das:2017ned}.
 The present work generalizes this earlier study to several variables.
 We illustrate this generalization on ATLAS data shown in Fig.~\ref{fig:atlasillustration}.
 These data correspond to the case $p=2$, where $N_1=E_T$ and $N_2=N_{\rm ch}$.
 Below, we will use either the general notation $(N_1,N_2)$, or the specific notation $(E_T,N_{\rm ch})$, depending on the context.

 The key assumption of our method is that for fixed impact parameter, fluctuations of $N_i$ are Gaussian.
 This can be viewed as a consequence of the central limit theorem.
 In order for it to hold, we first need $N_i$ to be large enough.
 In the case of the ATLAS data represented in Fig.~\ref{fig:atlasillustration}, the multiplicity $N_{\rm ch}$ exceeds 3000 in central collisions, and an even larger number of particles contribute to the transverse energy $E_T$, so that this assumption is verified.
 Even though the particles seen in detectors are emitted in the last stages of the collision dynamics~\cite{Busza:2018rrf}, there is a consensus that the origin of fluctuations lies in the early collision dynamics~\cite{Miller:2007ri,Broniowski:2007nz,Moreland:2014oya,Loizides:2017ack,Bierlich:2018xfw,Bozek:2019wyr}.
 Now, due to the strong Lorentz contraction at ultrarelativistic energies, the processes through which particle production occurs at various points in the transverse plane are causally disconnected and hence independent from each other.
 Therefore, the multiplicity or transverse energy $N_i$ in some detector can be seen as the sum of a large number of independent contributions, which is the condition under which the central limit theorem applies.